uoe-agents/IGP2/README.md

 ## Acknowledgements
 1. The igp2.opendrive module is based on the opendriveparser module of Althoff et al. [2].
 Their original code is available [here](https://gitlab.lrz.de/tum-cps/opendrive2lanelet).
 2. The gui module is based on the inD Dataset Python Tools available on [GitHub](https://github.com/ika-rwth-aachen/drone-dataset-tools).
-3. The CARLA visualiser is based on example code provided as part of CARLA.
+3. The CARLA visualiser is based on example code provided as part of CARLA [3].

 <hr />